 The procedures are:

-(b) Only the Chairman may assign the floor.
+- Only the Chairman may assign the floor.
 Other Commissioners, employees or members of the public shall not assign the floor.
+For the purposes of receiving public testimony, the Chairman traditionally delegates the assignment of the floor to the Vice Chairman.

 (5) Public Comment at Commission workshops and meetings: